shibusavic/StockDataImport/README.md

 ### Usage

-The `DataClient` class is a `partial` class spread across a number of files whose names begin with `DataClient_`.
+The `DataClient` class is a `partial class` spread across a number of files prefixed with `DataClient_`.
-This is the only class you will need to instantiate to access the [EOD Historical Data](https://eodhistoricaldata.com/) API; hopefully the function names speak for themselves.
+This is the only class needed to interface with the [EOD Historical Data](https://eodhistoricaldata.com/) API; hopefully the function names speak for themselves.
 The import CLI and automated tests are good sources for usage examples.

-The models to which the API results are mapped are all `struct`s. the results coming from the API are immutable values that can be transformed into the domain objects (i.e., `class`es you require.
+The models to which the API results are mapped are all `struct`s. the results coming from the API are immutable values that can be transformed into the domain objects (i.e., `class`es) you require.

 ```
 var dataClient = new DataClient("your api key");